kibotu/Orchard/README.md

 ## Requirements

 - iOS 15.0 or later
-- Xcode 15.0 or later
+- Xcode 16.0 or later
-- Swift 5.10 or later

 Contributions welcome!